-H. Investments in Special Purpose Vehicles
+I. Investments in Special Purpose Vehicles

 Treasury invested in common stock warrants and equity investments in SPVs for the purpose of enhancing the liquidity of the U.S. financial system.
-These equity investments are reported at fair value.
-In addition to SPV investments, warrants are held for the purchase of common stock received as compensation from recipients of financial assistance to support ongoing employment of aviation workers during the pandemic under Section 4117 of the CARES Act.
+These equity investments are reported at FV.
+In addition to SPV investments, warrants are held for the purchase of common stock received as compensation from recipients of financial assistance to support ongoing employment of aviation workers during the pandemic under the CARES Act, coupled with the CAA and ARP enacted in FY 2021.
 The warrants are assets of the U.S. government and Treasury is precluded from using the cash proceeds realized from the financial instruments received.
-These investment holdings are also reported at fair value.
+These investment holdings are also reported at FV.

-The valuation to estimate the investment's fair value incorporates forecasts, projections, and cash flow analyses.
+The valuation to estimate the investment's FV incorporates forecasts, projections, and cash flow analyses.
 Changes in valuation, including impairments, are deemed usual and recurring and thus are recorded as exchange transactions on the Statement of Net Cost and investments in SPVs on the Balance Sheet.
 See Note 8-Investments in Special Purpose Vehicles for additional information.

-I. Investments in Government-Sponsored Enterprises
+J. Investments in Government-Sponsored Enterprises

-The senior preferred stock and associated warrants for the purchase of common stock in the GSEs (Fannie Mae and Freddie Mac) are presented at their fair value.
+The senior preferred stock and associated warrants for the purchase of common stock in the GSEs (Fannie Mae and Freddie Mac) are presented at their FV.
 SPSPAs, which Treasury entered into with each GSE when they were placed under conservatorship, can result in payments to the GSEs when, at the end of any quarter, the FHFA, acting as the conservator, determines that the liabilities of either GSE exceed its respective assets.
-Such payments result in an increase to the investment in the GSEs' senior preferred stock, with a corresponding decrease to cash held by Treasury for government-wide operations.
-In addition, the investments in the GSEs will increase, based on the quarterly earnings of the GSEs, up to the adjusted capital reserve amounts set for each GSE.
+Such payments result in an increase to the liquidation preference of investment in the GSEs' senior preferred stock, with a corresponding decrease to cash held by Treasury for government-wide operations.
+In addition, the liquidation preference of investments in the GSEs, up to the adjusted capital reserve amounts set for each GSE.

-The valuation to estimate the investment's fair value incorporates forecasts, projections, and cash flow analyses.
+The valuation to estimate the investment's FV incorporates forecasts, projections, and cash flow analyses.
 Changes in valuation, including impairments, are deemed usual and recurring and thus are recorded as exchange transactions on the Statement of Net Cost and investments in GSEs on the Balance Sheet.
 The government also records dividends related to these investments as exchange transactions which are accrued when declared.